-TIME Announces 2017 Person of the Year Shortlist, Is Donald Trump On The List?
+‘Time’ Announces 2017 Person Of The Year Shortlist: Is Donald Trump On The List?

-The shortlist of candidates for TIME’s 2017 Person of the Year was revealed Monday morning on the NBC’s Today.
-According to TIME, the magazine has identified a the Person of the Year since 1927.
+The shortlist of candidates for Time’s 2017 Person of the Year was revealed Monday morning on the NBC’s Today.
+According to Time, the magazine has identified a Person of the Year since 1927.
 They recognize a person or group of people who influenced news during the past year, for better or worse.

-In recent years, the shortlist for the Person of the Year included people such as Hillary Clinton, Facebook CEO Mark Zuckerberg and Russian President Vladimir Putin.
+In recent years, the shortlist for the Person of the Year included people such as Hillary Clinton, Facebook CEO Mark Zuckerberg, and Russian President Vladimir Putin.

 So, who made the shortlist for 2017?